|

 did not convene until the year of his death, and the Germans were not

-matters of doctrine (rejecting Lutheran sola scriptura), the Council did
+matters of doctrine (rejecting Lutheran sola scriptura), the council did

 This socalled "synergism" dispute culminated in the Book of